Python-SIP/sip/sphinx/build_system.rst

         :param arch:
             the space separated MacOS/X architectures to build.
 If it is ``None`` then the value is taken from the configuration.
+        :param deployment_target:
+            the MacOS/X deployment target.
+If it is ``None`` then the value is taken from the configuration.

     .. method:: clean_build_file_objects(mfile, build)